-For the non-capital-intensive industries (such as wholesale), the weight attributed to the indicator "FCF / debt, %" shall be transferred to the indicator "CFO / debt".
+For the non-capital-intensive industries (such as wholesale), the weight attributed to the indicator "FCF to total debt" shall be transferred to the indicator "CFO leverage".

-If the financial covenants, listed in the agreements with the major creditors, include ratios with the net debt (debt net of the company's cash) and, according to the Agency's opinion, excessive liquidity reduces the risks for the creditor, the mentioned debt ratios can be calculated on the basis of the net debt.
+If the financial covenants, listed in the agreements with the major creditors, include ratios using net debt and, according to the Agency's opinion, excessive liquidity reduces the risks for the creditor, additional weigh can be added to indicators using net debt.